WomenPlusPlus/deploy-impact-22-openedu-d/docs/README.md

-# How to run the model | keybert and zeroshot classification
+# How to run the model | keybert and zero-shot classification

 ## Table of Content